benjamin-s-hobbs/reading-notes/301-Read03-NetworkSegmentation.md

   * How many octets are found in an IPv4 address?

     * If you have seen a subnet mask express 255.255.255.0, then you'll get that 3 of the 4 octects are full - with only the last available to be changed.
 There are 4 octects in an IPv4 address.

   * An IPv6 address?

-What Is Network Segmentation and Why It Matters?

-In your own words, describe network segmentation.

-Network segmentation isn’t important as long as the network is using a well configured firewall.
-Do you agree?

-Why or why not?

-What is a screened subnet?

-Cameras, ID card scanners, locked doors and biometrics are just a few examples of what type of security?
+    * 16